CORE: Building a Multi-Brand Design Ecosystem

 Defining Brand Modes with Figma Variables

 Once our core styles (including components, color, and typography) were established, we built our CORE framework in Figma using a dedicated variable mode for each brand.
-This approach allowed the same components and page sections (such as two-column layouts or slider cards) to be reused across brands, while maintaining a single source of truth for structure.
+As a result, we could reuse components and page sections (such as two-column layouts or slider cards) across all four brands, while maintaining a single source of truth for structure.
+That way, if you made a structural change to a component — like adding the option to include an additional CTA, for example — the change would apply to all four brands.

 Below is a snapshot of how this is implemented in Figma.
-While only a subset of properties is shown, each brand defines its own values for spacing, color, and other foundational attributes.
-You’ll also notice that variables are named to closely mirror their CSS equivalents — .
-This isn’t a requirement within Figma, but using any other naming convention felt unnecessary.
-(Our Engineering team agreed.)
+While only some properties are shown (the list is much longer), each brand defines its own values for spacing, color, and other foundational attributes.
+You’ll also notice that variables are named to closely mirror their CSS equivalents.
+(This isn’t a requirement within Figma, but using any other naming convention felt pointless.
+Our Engineering team agreed.)

 What does this look like?